wangziqi2013/wangziqi2013.github.io/_posts/2021-09-06-put-the-micro-back.markdown

    Individual functions are loaded as dynamic libraries and control is directly transferred to the function code on invocation of the function.

+2. Isolation can be enforced by the language compiler and system calls that blacklist sensitive system calls.
+   This is necessary since now the microservice and the worker process reside in the same address space.

 **Comments:**

 1. If processes are constantly running (including being scheduled out by the OS for being blocks on IPC